By

 9. Build trust through positive outcomes

 Always consider how the employee feels during and after the conversation.
 Use open-ended questions and give them time to respond.
-This shows emotional intelligence and strong leadership skills, and ensures you’re not making assumptions based on limited information.
+This shows emotional intelligence and strong leadership.

 A feedback conversation should feel two-way, not one-sided.